 2. Subjects related to effective application of labour provisions, authority and powers of the Labour Inspection are defined by the Organic Law on Labour Safety and law of Georgia on Labour Inspection.

-Chapter XVII

 Article 76 - Authority of the Labour Inspection to Issue Administrative Sanctions